kent-map/kent/19c/19c-marconi-biography/README.md

 The event was arranged by Mr Hobbs of Ramsgate who had campaigned tirelessly for wireless communication between the lightships and the shore. [^ref6]
 On the 17 March 1899 the East Goodwin Lightship sent its first wireless distress signal when _Elbe_, a merchant ship ran aground on the [Goodwin Sands](/19c/19c-goodwin-sands).{^ref7] The [Ramsgate](/19c/19c-ramsgate) lifeboat was called.

-On 27 March 1899, a communication was sent from the engine house of the South Foreland Lighthouse to Chalet Lartois, Wimereux, France.[^ref7] On the day of the demonstration, the Channel was “enveloped in a thick haze” but despite the weather, “the electric messages flashed across all the same” [“Wireless Telegraphy: Demonstrations Across the Channel – Interview with Marconi.”
+On 27 March 1899, morse code signals were sent from the engine house of the South Foreland Lighthouse to Chalet Lartois, Wimereux, France, 50 km away.[^ref7] On the day of the demonstration, the Channel was “enveloped in a thick haze” but despite the weather, “the electric messages flashed across all the same” [“Wireless Telegraphy: Demonstrations Across the Channel – Interview with Marconi.”
 Glasgow Herald - Thursday 30 March 1899] It was reported that “Meteorological conditions have no effect upon the system.
 Yesterday and today it has blown very heavily in the Channel, but the signals were received just as sharply as in fine, bright, clear weather.
 Snow, fog, wind or rain – it is all the same.” [“Wireless Telegraphy: Demonstrations Across the Channel – Interview with Marconi.”
 Glasgow Herald - Thursday 30 March 1899] The demonstration was keenly observed by the Right Hon.
 C.T.
 Ritchie, President of the Board of Trade, [“Mr Ritchie at the South Foreland Lighthouse” Morning Leader - Monday 17 April 1899]  as well as representatives of the French government, Colonel Comte du Pontavice de Hussey, Captain Ferrie, M. Voiseuet and Captain Fieron naval attache from the French Embassy in London. [“Wireless Telegraphy: Demonstrations Across the Channel – Interview with Marconi.”
 Glasgow Herald - Thursday 30 March 1899] Messages in English and French crossed the channel all afternoon. [“Wireless Telegraphy: Demonstrations Across the Channel – Interview with Marconi.”
 Glasgow Herald - Thursday 30 March 1899] A description of the transmission was given as follows:
 <br><br>
 “It was interesting to watch the transmission of a message.
 Until the operator tapped the transmitting key the current was held in check in a short horizontal rod terminating with a brass knob.
 As soon as contact was made by the depression of the key a thick electric spark rushed with a loud cracking sound from one knob to the other and escaped into space off the pole outside the building, the effect being instantaneously recorded by the receiving instrument on the other side of the Channel.” [“Wireless Telegraphy: Demonstrations Across the Channel – Interview with Marconi.”
 Glasgow Herald - Thursday 30 March 1899]
 <br><br>